chadlaing/paulownia/README.md

 286 genes were determined to be universally present, which were used for subsequent tree building `paulownia/data/query.fasta`.
 The alignment of these genes for the 584 genomes is found in `paulownia/data/universal_combined.aln`.

-To add one of the test genomes in `paulownia/data/salmonella_fasta_files/`:
+To add both of the test genomes in `paulownia/data/salmonella_fasta_files/`:

 >python paulownia.py data/salmonella_fasta_files/ data/query.fasta -a data/universal_combined.aln